-The Governor’s Challenge is an intensive year-long process that takes each state team through the stages of both a Policy Academy model and an Implementation Academy model.
-These models provide a proven process and foundation for bringing policy-to-practice change in state behavioral health care systems.
-TA is provided by SAMHSA’s SMVF TA Center throughout this process.
+The Governor’s Challenge is an intensive process that takes each state/territory team through the stages of both a Policy Academy model and an Implementation Academy model.
+These models offer a proven process and foundation for bringing policy-to-practice change in state/territory systems.
+Technical assistance (TA) is provided by SAMHSA’s SMVF TA Center throughout this process.

 Key Efforts and Accomplishments

-Key efforts and accomplishments for the Governor’s and Mayor’s Challenge teams include the following:
+Key accomplishments for the Governor’s and Mayor’s Challenge teams include the following:

-- Effort to reduce suicide among service members, veterans, and their families;
+- Reducing suicide among service members, veterans, and their families;

 - Increasing access to services and support;

-- Expanding state-wide capacity to engage SMVF in public and private services;
+- Expanding state and territory-wide capacity to engage SMVF in public and private services;

 - Enhancing provider and SMVF peer practices;